William Collins (publisher): Glaswegian church building scheme

 After talking with his daughter Collins conceived of his grand enterprise of aiming to provide twenty additional parish churches for Glasgow.
 Many pronounced his scheme a "devout imagination;" but the very greatness of the enterprise contributed largely to its success.
 Christian philanthropy in those days found vent in contributions of one guinea, five guineas, and, on very extraordinary occasions, ten guineas.
 Here was an appeal to Christian men to unite in achieving a great object of an evangelical kind by contributions of £200 each, payable in five instalments.
 This was a novelty; but a novelty that first astounded and next attracted men.
 The originator, they saw, was in earnest.
 He had given proof of this by subscribing at once his own quota, from, as was known, very slender means.
-His example stimulated the liberality of those whose incomes were five, ten, twenty fold that of the propounder of the scheme, and the result was that in a few months Mr Collins had obtained, mainly by his own exertions, the sum of; £22,000; and only eight years after he had first mooted his proposal before an incredulous public, he had the happiness of consummating his enterprise by laying the foundation stone of the twentieth church erected under the auspices of the Glasgow Church Building Society.
+His example stimulated the liberality of those whose incomes were five, ten, twenty fold that of the propounder of the scheme, and the result was that in a few months Collins had obtained, mainly by his own exertions, the sum of; £22,000; and only eight years after he had first mooted his proposal before an incredulous public, he had the happiness of consummating his enterprise by laying the foundation stone of the twentieth church erected under the auspices of the Glasgow Church Building Society.
 Of these churches, not fewer than thirteen or fourteen had the name of William Collins graven on their foundation stone.

 National church building scheme

 The work was taken up by Dr Chalmers, who resolved on doing for Scotland what Collins had done for Glasgow.
 A Government Commission was appointed to inquire into the matter.
-Elaborate statistics of the spiritual destitution of Glasgow were given in by Mr Collins to that Commission.
+Elaborate statistics of the spiritual destitution of Glasgow were given in by Collins to that commission.
 These were not without important results.
 Copies were sent to all the dignitaries of the Church of England, and the result of their circulation among the English bishops and clergy, was the formation of church building societies in at least two of the dioceses of the sister kingdom.
 The metropolis of England did not deem it beneath it to follow in the wake of Presbyterian Glasgow, nor its metropolitan pastor to copy the example of the elder of the Tron.